-Part of that critical thinking process involves evaluating your goals and then looking at the reality of your assets.
+Part of the critical thinking process involves evaluating your goals and then looking at the reality of your assets.

 Consider your business goals first and foremost, then look at what it’s going to take to meet your goals … in short, focus on your requirements before getting romanced by “features.”

 Once you’ve nailed down those goals, you can move on to thinking through the technology that will help you get there.

 Now that you know where you want to be, you need to assess where you are now.